block/elasticgraph/config/site/src/query-api/filtering/full-text-search.md

 ### Bypassing matchesPhrase and matchesQuery

-In order to ignore a `matchesPhrase` or `matchesQuery` filter, you can supply `null` to the `MatchesQueryFilterInput` parameter, as such:
+In order to make a `matchesPhrase` or `matchesQuery` filter optional, you can supply `null` to the `MatchesQueryFilterInput` parameter, like this:

 {% highlight graphql %}
 {{ site.data.music_queries.filtering.OptionalMatchingFilter }}